AlexLeonkov/telemetry-server/src/main/kotlin/com/example/README.md

 ## Database Setup

-telemetry.db is being created in root directory, not in kotlin folder.
+telemetry.db is being created in root directory, not in kotlin folder

 To initialize the database, the `DatabaseFactory` object is used.
 It automatically sets up tables for storing requests, responses, app data, and connection information.
 The SQLite database `telemetry.db` is used for storage.